 Port Allen man caught selling fireworks illegally; $30K in product seized

-PORT ALLEN- Louisiana State Police have arrested a Port Allen man for allegedly selling fireworks after getting a cease-and-desist order from the State Fire Marshal’s Office.
+PORT ALLEN - The State Fire Marshal's Office has arrested a Port Allen man for allegedly selling fireworks after getting a cease-and-desist order.

 Michael Kauffman, 20, was booked into the West Baton Rouge Parish Jail for one count of violation of state fire marshal orders.